anmobor2/CloudScaleUserSphere/README.md

+This project is run just running the pipeline in Azure DevOps.
+The pipeline is in the main folder in the file azure-pipelines.yml

+Next steps are to run the project manually without the pipeline:
 # Azure Terraform Project Setup

 This project uses Terraform to manage Azure resources.
 It's structured with a separate backend configuration to ensure proper state management.
 Follow these steps to set up and run the project.